F1 won't replace Chinese GP, confirms 23-race season

-Formula One has confirmed it will not replace the cancelled Chinese Grand Prix this year, meaning there will be 23 races this season rather than the planned 24.
+Formula One has confirmed it will not replace the canceled Chinese Grand Prix this year, meaning there will be 23 races this season rather than the planned 24.

-F1 cancelled this year's Chinese Grand Prix, which was due to take place on April 16, last December due to "the ongoing difficulties presented by the Covid-19 situation".
-China has relaxed its zero-Covid policy since that decision was made, but a sudden jump in Covid cases means there is still uncertainty over future restrictions.
+F1 canceled this year's Chinese Grand Prix, which was due to take place on April 16, last December due to "the ongoing difficulties presented by the Covid-19 situation."
+China has relaxed its zero-COVID policy since that decision was made, but a sudden jump in COVID-19 cases means there is still uncertainty over future restrictions.

 The key dates for F1's 2023 season